 Common reasons why an individual might make a Codicil include:

 How to use this document ?

 A Codicil makes frequent reference to the original Will that it is amending.
 Therefore, the Testator should have access to a copy of the Will that they can make reference to as they are creating the Codicil.
 When at all possible, the exact text of the provision that is being deleted or changed should be included in the Codicil.
 The Codicil gives the Testator the following three options for changing their Will:

 Once the Testator makes all of the necessary changes, they should number and initial the bottoms of the pages by hand, and then date and sign the document in the presence of two witnesses.
 For a Codicil to be formally valid, it must be signed by the testator and two witnesses at the same time in the presence of each other.
 The witnesses must not benefit under the Will or the Codicil.
 The two witnesses should also date and sign the document.
 Additionally, a notary may complete any other necessary paperwork to authenticate the legitimacy of the Codicil.

 When the Codicil has been completed and signed, it should be kept in a safe place such as a personal safe or a bank safety deposit, along with the original Will.
-The Testator can also choose to give copies of the Codicil to their Executor and any other parties who had copies of the original Will.
+The Testator can also choose to make copies of the Codicil to their Executor and any other parties who had copies of the original Will.

 As with Wills, the creation of a Codicil to Last Will is a matter of provincial and territorial law.
 Codicils are interpreted based on the provincial or territorial court where they are probated by a judge when the Testator passes away.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.